• Skip to main content

 Serving suggestions and substitution ideas

-Jackfruit is fairly low in protein, so to boost your curry, feel free to add black bean, chickpeas or lentils.
+Jackfruit is fairly low in protein, so to boost your curry, feel free to add black beans, chickpeas or lentils.
 Cooked tempeh would also boost the protein content.
 Or, top with a crisp and tangy protein-rich tofu sour cream!

+And this easy jackfruit curry is so versatile!
 You can easily swap up the veggies for other colored peppers, mushrooms, cauliflower, potatoes or sweet potatoes (cut small).
 In any case, prevent your veggies from overcooking so it does not become mushy.

 To add some heat, include spicy cayenne pepper or spicy paprika.
 Or, add a sliced red chili pepper when cooking the veggies.
 You could also simply add more curry powder to make it spicier and stronger in flavor.